videogorillas/vgplayer-api/Player.md

 ---

 ### <a id="Player_loadUrl"></a>`Player.prototype.loadUrl(url, onDone)`
-Load file or stream into the player.
+Load file or stream into the player. `onDone` is called when the player is ready to use.
 #### Arguments
 1. `url` *(String)*: url of the file/stream to open.
 2. `onDone` *(Function)*: callback function to execute when the video is loaded, takes one argument `error`.